 3. Allow time for us to come and check that the property is in good order (this could save you from being re-charged for any repairs we have to carry out before we can re-let it).

-4. Carry out any work that you have agreed with your us.
+4. Carry out any work that you have agreed with us.

-5. Make sure you return all keys promptly on the agreed day (if you don’t we may charge a fee for the additional time).
+5. Make sure you return all keys promptly on the agreed day (if you don’t we will charge an additional weeks rent).

 6. Let us know your new address.